6 Days tour from Casablanca to Marrakech

 Day 1: casablanca city to chefchaouen city (blue city).

-Our trip starts from Casablanca after we meet each other, we’ll pick you from a deferent hotel in Casablanca and our way to the Rif mountains that contains landscapes, When we arrive in Chefchaouen city Firstly: we’ll take knowledge of this city, Chefchaouen is a city north of Morocco, the original name is Chaouen called by Amazigh people, much houses in this city are painted with blue color, why this city was painted with blue color? means to keep mosquitoes away, there are many restaurants with cafes, you’ll take good photos that you’ll never find in other cities, you’ll enjoy the time, spend a night in a local raid/hotel.
+Our 6 days tour Casablanca starts from Casablanca after we meet each other, we’ll pick you from a different hotel in Casablanca and our way to the Rif mountains that contains landscapes, When we arrive in Chefchaouen city Firstly: we’ll take knowledge of this city, Chefchaouen is a city north of Morocco, the original name is Chaouen called by Amazigh people, much houses in this city are painted with blue color, why this city was painted with blue color? means to keep mosquitoes away, there are many restaurants with cafes, you’ll take good photos that you’ll never find in other cities, you’ll enjoy the time, spend a night in a local raid/hotel.

 Day 2: Chefchaouen (chaouen) city.